-- Male or non-pregnant, non-breastfeeding female between 18 and 50 years of age (inclusive) at the time of consent. - Volunteers must be able to provide written informed consent. - Volunteers must be healthy as established by medical history and clinical examination at study entry. - Volunteers must pass a comprehension test and be able to comply with all study requirements. - Female volunteers of non-childbearing potential (non-childbearing potential is defined as having had one of the following: a tubal ligation at least 3 months prior to enrollment, a hysterectomy, an ovariectomy, or is post-menopausal). - Female volunteers of childbearing potential may be enrolled in the study, if all the following apply: - Practiced adequate contraception (see Definition of Terms, [section 5.4.2.3.](#)) for 30 days prior to challenge - Has a negative urine pregnancy test on the day of DHIM - Agrees to continue adequate contraception until two months after completion of the DHIM
+- Male or non-pregnant, non-breastfeeding female between 18 and 50 years of age (inclusive) at the time of consent. - Tetravalent dengue antibody response at 28 days following final vaccination for vaccinated groups of volunteers. - Volunteers must be able and willing to provide written informed consent. - Volunteers must be healthy as established by medical history and clinical examination at study entry. - Volunteers must pass a comprehension test and be able to comply with all study requirements. - Female volunteers of non-childbearing potential (non-childbearing potential is defined as having had one of the following: a tubal ligation at least 3 months prior to enrollment, a hysterectomy, an oophorectomy, or is post-menopausal). - Female volunteers of childbearing potential may be enrolled in the study, if all of the following apply: - Practiced adequate contraception (see Definition of Terms, section 5.4.2.3.) for 30 days prior to challenge - Has a negative urine pregnancy test on the day of DHIM - Agrees to continue adequate contraception until two months after completion of the DHIM - Provide consent for release of medical history records from primary care physician, college or university medical center, urgent care, or emergency room visit